project-chip/connectedhomeip/examples/chip-tool/README.md

 ## Using the Echo Client

-To start the Echo Client run the built executable.
+To start the Echo Client run the built executable and pass it the IP address and port of the server to talk to.

-          $ ./build/chip-standalone-demo.out
+          $ ./build/chip-standalone-demo.out 192.168.0.30 8000

-The app will prompt the user for the server's IP address and Port.
-If valid values are supplied, it will begin to priodically sending messages to the server address provided.
+If valid values are supplied, it will begin to periodically send messages to the server address provided.

 It also verifies that the incoming echo from the server matches what was sent out.